Integrating Hydesign into novel 3d Modeling Workflows

 Since I intended to use a specific lattice type within the saddle padding, the purchase was well worth it in this case.
 Having a physical sample provided a tangible reference, allowing me to better understand the lattice configuration in real life.
 This approach proved highly effective as a starting point, particularly since I was still unfamiliar with the material and lattice behavior.
 It ultimately saved me multiple design iterations.

-While I had already selected TPU as a suitable material for my saddle design, I also experimented with prototyping saddle padding variants using a wide range of resin materials.
+While I had already selected TPU as a suitable material for my saddle designs, I also experimented with prototyping saddle padding variants using a wide range of resin materials.

 Overall, rapid resin printing greatly improved the shapes, proportions, and feasibility of my designs.
 It enabled testing with functional materials within a relatively short timeframe, helping refine the overall design process.